DigitalGlobe insists business base solid despite negative reports

-WASHINGTON (Reuters) - U.S. satellite imagery provider DigitalGlobe Inc (DGI.N) on Friday pushed back against analyst reports that drove its shares to three-year lows, and said a new U.S. government contract worth “tens of millions of dollars” would keep its business base solid.
+WASHINGTON, Sept 25 (Reuters) - U.S. satellite imagery provider DigitalGlobe Inc on Friday pushed back against analyst reports that drove its shares to three-year lows, and said a new U.S. government contract worth “tens of millions of dollars” would keep its business base solid.

 Walter Scott, founder and chief technical officer of the Westminster, Colorado-based firm, told Reuters that reports by Benchmark and JP Morgan overplayed the impact of new entrants into the satellite market, and ignored the fact that the company provided the highest-quality commercial imagery available.